PowerBASIC: PowerBASIC for DOS (PBDOS) Family Pedigree

+PowerBASIC for Windows

 PowerBASIC went on to develop BASIC compilers for Windows, first PBWIN — their flagship product — and then PBCC, described below.

-On November 6, 2012, Robert Zale, the creator of PowerBASIC, died.
+On November 6, 2012, Robert Zale died.
 For a time, it was assumed that the company would quickly cease operations.
-His wife, Vivian Zale, posted on 8 March 2014 to the PowerBASIC forums that the company would continue operations.
+His wife, Vivian Zale, posted on March 8, 2014 to the PowerBASIC forums that the company would continue operations.
 On May 10, 2015, Vivian Zale announced that work was continuing on new versions of PowerBASIC compilers.

 On November 2, 2016, Vivian Zale announced her intention to seek a buyer for the company.

 On January 31, 2017, Adam Drake announced Drake Software had acquired PowerBASIC source code from PowerBASIC, Inc., with the intention of updating and improving the functionality of the product.
 This was later confirmed by Vivian Zale with a forum post thanking the members for their support.

+PowerBASIC Epilogue

 When Bob Zale died, PBWin11 and PBCC7 were in beta testing, and 64-bit compilers and PB/Pro (PBWin and CC in one compiler) were in the alpha stages.
 However, development of PowerBASIC products stopped.
-No new version has been released since v10.04 (14 years ago as of May 2025).
+No new version has been released since v10.04 2011 (15 years ago as of May 2026).
 No 64-bit version or beta release has been announced.
 No development activity has been reported.
 No corrections (such as adding the correct DPI settings for the IDE) have been released.
 PowerBASIC Tools LLC no longer sells new licenses for the 32-bit Windows compilers.
-The PowerBasic website was taken down in 2025.
+The PowerBASIC website was taken down in 2025.